Between 2001 and 2019, population in towns rose by 12% in England and by 8% in Wales, compared with a 16% rise in cities outside of London.

 Figure 8 shows that in nearly all regions, the population growth was higher in working towns than in residential towns.
 The only exception was the North East, where population growth between 2001 and 2019 was similar in working and residential towns.
 Instead of working and residential status, the level of deprivation explained growth better in the North East.

 For all other English regions and Wales, however, the relative working versus residential status of towns appears to have been more important than the relative deprivation levels in explaining population growth.
-In our previous Understanding towns in England and Wales: spatial analysis article, the working towns were shown on average to not only have higher levels of job density on average but to also have experienced greater employment growth rates over the 2009 to 2019 period.
+In our previous Understanding towns in England and Wales: spatial analysis article, the working towns were shown on average to not only have higher employment to residents ratio on average but to also have experienced greater employment growth rates over the 2009 to 2019 period.
 Working age people are attracted to towns experiencing growth in employment.
 When comparing the total working age population living in towns, the percentage increase in population over the 2001 to 2019 period was uniformly greater among working towns when compared with residential towns for each region.

 A second reason why population growth might have been lower in the residential towns is due to the age of the population.
 Older adults are less likely to have children.
 In addition those families with older children may also see those children or young adults leave for education or employment opportunities elsewhere.
 The data suggest this may have been most likely to happen in the lower deprivation residential towns.
 Lower deprivation residential towns had a higher share of 65-year-olds and over and a lower share of 0- to 15-year-olds compared with higher deprivation residential towns.
 Moreover, population growth was lower in smaller towns compared with larger towns and over 80% of residential towns were classified as small towns in our analysis.